Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/Post.md

 );
 ```

-In the snippet above, we are calling the `RunCommand` method to spawn a child process.
-As the input, we specify the executable we want to execute, the command line arguments we want to pass, and some other related settings.
+In this snippet, we are calling the `RunCommand` method to spawn a child process with the specified settings and block until it completes.

-It's pretty clear that this method invocation expression is not very human-readable, as it requires comments to even understand what each of the parameters stands for.
+It's pretty clear that this method invocation expression is not very human-readable, as it requires comments to even understand what each parameter does.
 Additionally, omitting some of the optional settings is cumbersome, as it requires either the use of default values, named parameters, or relying on overloads for every possible permutation.

 The experience can be greatly improved by refactoring this interaction into a fluent interface: